TheNewCivilian/EFA-Conky/README.md

 General:
 -------
 This conky provides you with the departure monitor of a linked station.
-The link exists between your network SSID and Router-Mac adress.
+The link exists between your Router-Mac adress.
 So the shown station data depends on where you are and you have the right station displayed at the right place without GPS use.

 Setup & Configuration:
 ---------